theopenconversationkit/tock-react-kit/README.md

 );
 ```

-In this example, when the user opens/loads the page embedding the `tock-react-kit`, a message from the bot is
+In this example, when the user opens/loads the page embedding the `tock-react-kit` for the first time,
-automatically retrieved and displayed, starting the conversation: actually, the bot message configured for
-any user sending the sentence _"hello my bot"_.
+the story corresponding to _"hello my bot"_ (e.g. `hello`) will be triggered, starting the conversation.

 #### Extra headers